tjfulle/matmodlab/README.md

 # The Material Model Laboratory

+## New Version Notice

+Matmodlab has been superceded by [Matmodlab2](https://github.com/tjfulle/matmodlab2).
+Please use this updated version.
+Matmodlab will not be mainted/developed any further.

 ## What is it?

 The material model laboratory (*matmodlab*) is a material point simulator developed as a tool for developing and analyzing material models for use in larger finite element codes.